xiix0/scam/README.md

-Today is the first day of the rest of your life.
+Don't look now, but there is a multi-legged creature on your shoulder.